Pergolide: Addictive behaviors

 At least one British pergolide user has attracted some media attention with claims that it has caused him to develop a gambling addiction.
 In June 2010, it was reported that more than 100 Australian users of the drug are suing the manufacturer over both gambling and sex addiction problems they claim are the result of the drug's side effects.

 Society and culture

 Brand names

 Brand names of pergolide include Permax and Prascend (veterinary), among others.

+Research

+Pergolide has been studied in the treatment of social anxiety disorder in one small study but was found to be ineffective.